 "Consider EMC in the earliest stages of the design process.
 It can save considerable time and help prevent time-consuming PCB redesigns".

-Early-stage pre-compliance testing identifies vulnerabilities while design changes remain cost-effective.
+Early-stage Pre-compliance testing identifies vulnerabilities while design changes remain cost-effective.
 Radiated emission screening during prototype phases pinpoints problem areas before production tooling finalizes designs.
-Spectrum analyzers and near-field probes identify EMI sources and evaluate design effectiveness.
+Pre-compliance testing with spectrum analyzers and near-field probes identifies EMI sources and evaluates design effectiveness before formal EMI/EMC testing services engagement.
+Our cross-domain embedded expertise integrates pre-compliance checks into development, while our PCB Layout Design Services ensure EMI/EMC-ready designs.

-Strategic PCB layout practices provide EMC compliance foundations:
+Strategic PCB layout practices provide EMI EMC compliance foundations:

 - Minimize trace lengths to prevent unintentional antenna formation